raux/AbstractBuilder-2011411/Abstract.md

 It is well-established that ....
 This study aims to determine how ....
 Specifically, it investigates whether ...

-To test the hypothesis ... we performed a high-quality questionnaire We conduct very interesting and good experiments.
+To test the hypothesis if nice is a good place, we performed a high-quality questionnaire We conduct very interesting and good experiments.
 Results were analyzed using regression analysis.
 The results showed a small effect ....